mariomui/_dataview-views-and-macros/~view-for-local-tasks-using-a-progress-bar-MUID-698.md

 ```

 ## About

-- [ ] #_todo/priority-high/to-design/on-todos/regarding-the-prioritization-of-frequency
+- [x]  #_todo/backlog/to-design/on-todos/regarding-the-prioritization-of-frequency ✅ 2023-12-22
   - Some tasks are low priority but require steady chipping.
   - Such as switching from MUID to ID.
 - [ ] Document all the Incremental IDs.
 What is Plateid? #_todo/to-process/on-Noteshippo/regarding-todo-naming
-- [ ] Move logger out into one ring plugin
+- [ ] Move logger into one ring plugin #_todo/priority-low/to-code
 - [ ] Devise a more contained method for logging silent.
-  - 🔑 The code in [[~view-for-oldest-files-in-system-TCODEID-3]] includes a design and codelet showcasing [[custom-transclusion-parameters,]].
+  - 🔑 The code in [[~view-for-oldest-files-in-system-TCODEID-3]] includes a design and codelet showcasing [[custom-transclusion-parameters,cf.-Kanzi,vis-ObisidianMD-app,]].
 This allows the author to [[Lower-the-scope-of-entities-makes-coding-more-robust]]
 - [ ] What is an example of a [[practice-note]]?
   - An example [[practice-note]] in the [[how-does-andy-matuschaks-note-taking-system-work?]] has: "Effective system design requires insights drawn from serious contexts of use".
 This is usually a [[claim-note,etc]] so it may be that
-- [ ] Make the main function a module so the [[arity,vis-Coding,#=]] is more apparent.
+- [ ] Make the main function a module so the [[arity,vis-Coding,]] is more apparent.
-- [x] Create centralized parameters in metadata called PARTIAL_PARAM_CONFIG
-- [x] Prototype a logging system that only logs inside the partial and not on the sourcing note.
-* ℹ I re-used a deleted MUID from [[~view-for-unused-MUIDs#=]]
+* ℹ I re-used a deleted MUID from [[~view-for-unused-MUIDs]]
 * [ ] DEPRECATE PARTIAL_VERSION in current file's dvjs code.

-This partial view is transcluded when one needs to see a progress bar over all the tasks of the current file.
+This partial view is [[,aka-transclude]]d when one needs to see a progress bar over all the tasks of the current file.

 * Note:
   * The progress will show,